peculiarOne/longmeadow-hugo/content/coronavirus.md

 title = "Coronavirus"
 +++

+## Update, November 5th

+With the nationwide four week lockdown coming into operation today we're forced to suspend our in person Sunday afternoon gatherings.

+We will continue to gather virtually on Sunday mornings, for prayer on Wednesday evenings, and as home groups during the week.
+If you would like to join any of these meetings then please [get in touch](/contact).
+You can also follow us on our [YouTube channel](https://tinyurl.com/LongmeadowLive).

 ## Update, September 17th

 We are now meeting in person at the church building on Sunday afternoons at 4pm.